beartell/mbase/docs/source/mcp/quick_start.rst

 the concepts that are implemented in the examples section are just fundamental MCP features which are mostly sufficient for every-day usage of MCP.

-In order to user and understand the MCP library in detail, make sure you refer to the information reference.
+In order to use and understand the MCP library in detail, make sure you refer to the information reference.

 ---------
 Structure